How to Grow Mammoth Sunflowers

 Fertilizer

-Mammoth sunflowers benefit from a balanced, slow-release fertilizer.
-Apply a high-nitrogen fertilizer early in the season for strong growth, then switch to a phosphorus-rich one for large blooms.
+Early in the season, apply a high-nitrogen fertilizer to encourage strong growth, then switch to a phosphorus-rich one for large blooms.

 Read more